Information for Counselors

 The Admissions Committee aims to release decisions by April 15th, and students have until May 10th to submit their enrollment agreement and non-refundable deposit to reserve a place in the incoming class.

 Our online application form opens in early September, and is due by February 1st.
 Students who submit the application form by December 31st will have their $65/QR 250 application fee waived.
 No additional documentation is required in order to submit the application form.
-All supporting documents are then due by March 1st.
+All supporting documents are also due by February 1st.

 APPLICATION FORMS FOR SCHOOL COUNSELORS AND TEACHERS